knyghtmare/Legend_of_Wesmere_Revised/LoW_revision_draft.md

 - Clan Bloodrock - another large clan specializing in berserkers.
 Clan color is dark red.
 - Clan Withervein - a smaller clan specializing in poison.
 They do not commonly fight against elves or humans, preferring to act as a mediator between the other orc clans.
 Their poison also can slow enemies.
 Clan color is yellow-green.

 ### Saurians

 The saurian clans are much smaller than the orcish clans and less powerful in military strength.
 They act more as supporting forces.

 - Clan Earth-becomes-clay - a saurian clan focused on swamp magic.
 Capable of turning regular earth into swamps as well as altering it to hamper non saurians.
 Allied with clan Blackcrest.
 Clan color is brown.
 - Clan Iron-forges-hides - a saurian clan of warriors with increased resistance to physical attacks.
 Has the ironscale trait.
 Allied with clan Blackcrest.
 Clan color is also grey.

-## Plot:
+## Plot

 Orcs invade the Great Continent after TRoW, escaping from the Green Isles and Old Continent.
 Most attacks fall on the elves since Haldric tricked them into thinking the elves have the Ruby.
 However, Wesmere is extremely powerful and can repel most of the disorganized attacks.

 The main plot of LoW starts when a stronger band of chieftains decide to ally with one another and some powerful established saurian clans to assault Wesmere.
 They aren't able to conquer Wesmere, but do significant damage to some elven settlements.
 Landar, an elven radical, wants to bring the fight to the orcs and saurians and petitions the Ka'lian repeatedly to mobilize Wesmere's military to go on the offensive.
 The Ka'lian is very conservative and denies the request, ordering him and Kalenz to remain as defensive officers only.
 They are (potentially correctly) assuming that they can hold off the orcs forever.
 (Around 30 months)